RealDeuce/bfrd-obsidian/Character Classes/Bard.md

 You can use your Bardic Performance feature to start a new performance a number of times equal to your PB, regaining all expended uses when you finish a long rest.
 ## Bardic Performance: Celebrate Life
 At 2nd level, while your Bardic Performance feature is active, allies within range can choose to expend one of their hit dice at the start of their turn.
-When they do so, they roll the expended die and recover a number of hit points equal to the result + your CHA modifier.
+When they do so, they roll the expended die and recover a number of hit points equal to number rolled + your CHA modifier.

 In addition, allies within range have advantage on death saves, though they don’t need to see or hear you to receive this benefit.
 ## Bardic Performance: Cutting Words